lukepark327/educhain/README.md

 ![diagram](https://github.com/twodude/instructional-blockchain/blob/master/images/overview.png)

 Fill in the blanks, simulate your own code, check the score, and modify it.
+The simulator written in python tests your code and provides you feedback:
+**pass/FAIL**
+in all possible situations.

 ## Details